Catherine McAuley College : English Domain Instructions to Students.

 1. An oral presentation (Point of View on an issue currently debated in the media) approximately 3-5 minutes duration.

 3. A bibliography must be accompanied listing resources used to construct the point of view.
-At least one piece of media must be from September 1st, 2018.
 (See the library staff or libguides page on bibliographies)

 4. The final draft of the speech must be submitted on Schoolbox to your English Teacher.
 Plagiarism will result in possible loss of grades